Date: 28 November 2017. Paralyzed by

 permeating my being.
 I can't wait to share it with my readers.

 will be in a separate article upcoming.
-I've got to process the
+I have to process the

 Big Lots is a discount store in my area.
 I found